 First boiled until al dente, then steamed...
 This rice is the traditional way to cook Persian rice and is served with all my favorite Persian stews.

-Put the rice in the boiling water and gently stir.
-Bring the water back to boil, then remove the lid to keep from overflowing.
-We are waiting for the rice to be al dente.
-You do not want to overcook the rice.
-Once al dente, strain in a colander (Amazon link opens in new tab).
+STEP 2.
+Add the rice to the boiling water and gently stir.
+Bring it back to a boil, then remove the lid to keep from overflowing.

-Do a taste test.
-If the rice tastes too salty, rinse it with cold water.
-Then shake the colander to remove as much water as possible.
+STEP 3.
+When al dente, strain.
+Do not overcook!
+If salty, rinse with cold water.
+Shake colander to remove as much water as possible.

 Note: If your pot does not have a glass lid, check for condensation on the top of the lid.